MCG-NJU/VideoChat-Online/README.md

 To tackle the challenges of infinite video streams, we propose a **multi-layered Pyramid Memory Bank** that balances **spatial and temporal information**:

-1. **Spatial Anchors**: The lower layers retain high-resolution features to preserve fine-grained spatial cues, capturing key frames as "spatial anchors" with a lower sampling rate.
+1. **Spatial Anchors**: The lower layers retain high-resolution features to preserve fine-grained spatial cues, capturing keyframes as "spatial anchors" with a lower sampling rate.
-2. **Progressive Abstraction**: As the layers progress, spatial resolution decays  while temporal sampling rate grows proportionally , forming an abstract representation of fine-grained long-short-term patterns.
+2. **Progressive Abstraction**: As the layers progress, spatial resolution decays  while the temporal sampling rate grows proportionally, forming an abstract representation of fine-grained long-short-term patterns.
 3. **Dynamic Eviction**: A dynamic eviction mechanism detects temporal redundancy via similarity, combined with pooling for spatial compression, improving storage efficiency.

 ---